 Now let us find out what are the qualities of this book which the enemies wished to remove from the Muslims.

-The Holy Book is known as 'Al Qur'an' which means 'The Reading', the reading of the Prophet of Islam who never went to any school.
-Prophet Mohammad (S.A.W.) had retired to a cave on Mount Hira not far from Mecca.
+The Holy Book is known as Al-Qur'an which means 'The Reading', the reading of the Prophet of Islam who never went to any school.
+Prophet Muhammad (s) had retired to a cave on Mount Hira not far from Mecca.
 One day Angel Jibrail (Gabriel) came to him and said "Read".
 The Holy Prophet said: "What should I recite?"
-Jibrail said: "Read in the name of thy Lord, who created; created man out of a mere clot of concealed blood; read; and thy Lord is most bountiful; He who taught (The use of) pen; taught man that which he did not know."
+Jibrail said: "Read in the name of thy Lord, who created; created man out of a mere clot of congealed blood; read; and thy Lord is most bountiful; He who taught (The use of) pen; taught man that which he did not know".

-The Holy Qur'an as word of God, the Almighty, as revealed to his Prophet Mohammad (S.A.W.).
-This book gives guidance for our daily life.
+The Holy Qur'an as word of God, the Almighty, as revealed to his Prophet Muhammad (s) This book gives guidance for our daily life.
 It appeals to our power of reasoning, and exhorts us to follow the commands of Allah.
-It is a living miracle of Prophet Mohammad (S.A.W.), the last of the Prophets who came from God.
+It is a living miracle of Prophet Muhammad (s), the last of the Prophets who came from God.
 It is not surprising at all that this Holy Book has remained intact for the last 1400 years.
-And it shall remain so till the day of judgement, for Allah has taken it on himself to protect it.
+And it shall remain so till the Day of Judgement, for Allah has taken it on himself to protect it.

-"Surely We have revealed the Reminder and We will most surely be its guardian."
-(15:9)
+"Surely we have sent down the reminder (The Qur'an) and we will most surely be its guardian (Sura Al-Hijr -verse 9)